suyiinang/website/content/posts/projects/segmentation/segmentation.md

 **3)	Family size**
 - Single: Herbivores
 - 2-5persons: Carnivores
--	>5 - Dough Lovers, Carnivores
+-	More than 5: Dough Lovers, Carnivores

 **4)	Income group**
 -	Poor: Spend more on bread (Dough Lovers)